mercurymedia/elm-datetime-picker/README.md

 ## Additional Configuration

-This is the settings type to be used when configuring the `datepicker`.
+This is the settings type to be used when configuring the `DatePicker`.
 More configuration will be available in future releases.

 ```elm
 type alias Settings msg =